-Welcome to our Wednesday Night dinner preparations – actually these are last week’s but this week’s are pretty much the same.
+Welcome to our Wednesday Night dinner preparations – an “omelet bar”, actually these are last week’s but this week’s are pretty much the same.
 Wednesday nights we have AWANA and youth group up at church which means we leave the house about 5:15pm and don’t get home until about 8:30pm.
 We also usually have homeschool co-op on Thursday mornings so I really need to get everyone fed and in bed at a reasonable hour.

 I’m a huge fan of routines, especially in the food department, so for the last year or so we’ve had omelets most Wednesday nights for dinner.
 I know it seems boring but I’ve learned that my family really doesn’t mind eating some things each week, they just want food and in large quantities.

 To keep it from getting boring we make a “omelet bar.”
 I don’t buy anything special for our omelet recipes, we just open up the refrigerator and start pulling stuff out.
 There are always a few staples – cheese, onions, tomatoes, kale powder (because you must have a green with dinner), salt, pepper, garlic powder and salsa – and sometimes there are things we just happen to have – mushrooms or bacon bits.